- Academic Residence Requirement

 Candidates for undergraduate degrees must adhere to all of the University’s regulations.
 In particular they must have:

-2. Completed a minimum of 30 units in general education including Pacific Seminars 1, 2 and 3 and a path of six or nine courses as specified by the school or college (transfer students should refer to the General Education section for GE requirements);
+- Completed a minimum of 28 units in General Education including CORE Seminars 1 and 2, and sufficient coursework in each of the seven Areas of Inquiry.
+Transfer students should refer to the General Education section for more detailed information about their GE requirements;

 Filing for Graduation